-The Audit Committee of the Company, consisting all independent non-executive directors, is chaired by Mr Siau Kai Bing, and includes Ms Tan Min-Li and Mr Wong Loke Tan.
+The Audit Committee of the Company, consisting all independent non-executive directors, is chaired by Mr. Siau Kai Bing, and includes Ms. Tan Min-Li and Mr. Wong Loke Tan.
 The Audit Committee has met 4 times since the last Annual General Meeting ("AGM") and has reviewed the following, where relevant, with the executive directors and external and internal auditors of the Company:

-- (a) The audit plans and results of the internal auditors' examination and evaluation of the Group's systems of internal accounting controls; - (b) The Group's financial and operating results and accounting policies; - (c) The financial statements of the Company and the consolidated financial statements of the Group before their submission to the directors of the Company and external auditors' report on those financial statements;
+- (a) The audit plans and results of the internal auditors' examination and evaluation of the Group's systems of internal accounting controls; - (b) The Group's financial and operating results and accounting policies; - (c) The financial statements of the Company and the consolidated financial statements of the Group before their submission to the directors of the Company and external auditors' report on those financial statements; - (d) The quarterly, half-yearly and annual announcements as well as the related press releases on the results and financial position of the Company and the Group;